saksham/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming that is also seen when the pipeline is applied to the challenge image is when there is a ramp along the edge of the road.
 This could be wrongly identified as the lane or the coordinates would skew the real lane markings.
+This behavior could also be observed when there are temporary (yellow markings in EU roads) lane markings on the road due to construction work.
+These temporary lane markings should take precedence over the permanent (white markings in EU roads) markings.

 Another shortcoming could be that the lane detection would be a bit slow to adapt to sharp turns due to filtering.

+My pipeline expects that the vehicle starts already within two lane markings.
+This might not always be the case, eg. when it is driving out of a driveway to the road.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use clustering algorigthm to see if there are indeed more than one line detected, one of which could be a ramp or a temporary marking.
+Then, based on the expected distance between the lanes or some other paramter, the correct edge could be considered.

-Another potential improvement could be to ...
+Another potential improvement could be to use regression instead of averaging the points detected by Hough transform.
+Using a higher order polynomial function for regression, we could even account for curved paths.

+As for the assumption that the vehicle always has to start from within the lane markings, I hope further lectures in the Nano degree program would address this problem.